MarkWarneke/PowerShell-Dynamics/2009/README.md

-# Microsoft Dynamics AX Version 2009 PowerShell Scripts
+# Microsoft Dynamics AX Version 2009 PowerShell scripts
-Personal collection of scripts for Microsoft Dynamics AX Version 2009
+Personal collection of scripts for Microsoft Dynamics AX Version 2009.

-Scripts are only for testing and lab purposes
+Scripts are only for testing and lab purposes.
 Theses scripts are not written or maintained on a regular basis and are not ment to be used without proper inspectation and knowledge about the results of provided funcitons.

 # DISCLAIMER: